 Can you show me what an 8 looks like for you?

-Most players have an unrealistic perception on this scale.
-Initially they will tell you, I feel like a 7 or 8, when you know they are a 4-5 (and that’s ok, it’s all about the education).
+Most players have an unrealistic perception of this scale.
+Initially, they will tell you, I feel like a 7 or 8, when you know they are a 4-5 (and that’s ok, it’s all about the education).

 It is a matter of getting them to experience what an 8 or 9 is (hopefully you or someone else has the capacity to do that for them).
-Then they will have their new reality.
-This then becomes their new bench mark and what they need to aim for.
+Then they will have a new reality.
+This then becomes their new benchmark and what they need to aim for.